learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-ins-in-skydel/using-plugins.md

 Go to _Settings / Plug-ins_ and select _Add Plug-in...._ Set the name and type of plug-in instance and select _Ok:_

 {% hint style="info" %}
-The Type combobox will display available Plug-ins, see _How to make my plug-in available in Skydel?_ for more information
+The Type combobox will display any available Plug-ins; see _How to make my plug-in available in Skydel?_ for more information.
 {% endhint %}

 ![](../.gitbook/assets/skydel_plugin_1.png)